E-commerce

 Cart / checkout

-Trust apps, upsell, shipping calculator
+Trust badges, upsell, shipping calculator

 Blog / guide

-Video integrations, table of contents, CTA boxes
+Video embeds, table of contents, CTA callouts

-Long content: watch out for iframes and ads that increase CLS.
+Long-form content: watch out for iframes and ads that increase CLS.

 Common causes on Shopify and the storefront